ctruong2837/BSAN-final-project/README.md

 The analysis was completed using Python in Jupyter Notebook and focuses on uncovering practical insights that could be useful for both consumers and skincare brands.

 Dataset
-Dataset name: reviews_1250-end.csv
+Dataset name : reviews_1250-end.csv

-Description:
+Description :
 The dataset contains tens of thousands of online skincare product reviews, including star ratings, recommendation status, product prices, skin type information, and review text.

 Size:
-Original dataset: ~50,000 reviews
+Original dataset : ~50,000 reviews
 Final cleaned dataset used in analysis: 26,108 reviews

 Source: